astronomer/docs/software/deploy-code-overview.md

 For teams using a Git-based workflow for DAG development, Astronomer supports a [git-sync](https://github.com/kubernetes/git-sync) deploy mechanism.

 To deploy DAGs via git-sync, you add DAGs to a repository that has been configured to sync with your Astronomer Deployment.
-Once the Deployment detects a change in the repository, your DAG code will automatically sync to your Deployment with no downtime.
+After the Deployment detects a change in the repository, your DAG code automatically syncs to your Deployment with no downtime.
 For more information on configuring this feature, read [Deploy DAGs via git sync](deploy-git-sync.md).